Adding fonts to your site is quick and easy:

 You can add more fonts to your kit at any time by clicking “Use Fonts”, selecting the Web tab, and choosing the kit name from the “add to existing kit” menu.

-Now, launch your Kit Editor.
-You have a few choices you need to make for each font.
+Now you have a few choices you need to make for each font.

 First, choose the correct character set.
 If you aren't sure which set you need, click "Which should I choose?" for guidance.